- GERMANY ||

 - ← Back to the blog

-When I got off the plane at Berlin Tegel Airport (which ceases to exist now) back in April 2018, I had never been to Berlin nor had any expectations what the next few years would bring to me.
+When I got off the plane at Berlin Tegel Airport (which ceases to exist now) back in April 2018, I had never been to Berlin nor Germany nor had any expectations what the next few years would bring to me.
 On a taxi past the drab houses on that gray Spring day to my friend's place, I sleepily reflected on the past few months and the spontaneous decision I took to move here.
 I remember thinking it was going to be one of those places I would visit for a bit, and soon after decide to leave, like all of the other temporary places I had lived in my life.

 4.5 years later and stepping off of the train at Hauptbahnhof after some travels and passing the same drab buildings, I have this strong feeling of home in me, probably the first place in my adulthood where I have ever had this feeling.